haramori/rhme3/Challenges/Tracing_the_Traces.md

 ### Recon

 I'm not familiar with the .trs file format.
-Maybe this format is for a tool used by Riscure?
+Maybe this has something to do with Riscure?
 Googling "riscure trs format" returns [GitHub - Riscure/Jlsca: Side-channel toolkit in Julia](https://github.com/Riscure/Jlsca).
 Perhaps it's best if we use this tool?

 ### Analysis